VijayGKR/Triggle/README.md

 4. Have fun!

 ## TODO
-- [ ] Experiment with playing AI against itself, right now if with some randomness given the same minimax score, player 1 or 2 wins.
+- [ ] Experiment with playing AI against itself, right now with some randomness given the same minimax score, player 1 or 2 wins.
 Look into trying it a bunch of times and see if there is a clear winner, player 1 or 2 given the same policy.
 - [ ] Optimize game engine to allow for better search and porting to OpenAI Gym
 - [ ] Add alpha beta pruning
 - [ ] Try out MCTS